K3 Surfaces of zero entropy admitting an elliptic fibration with only irreducible fibers: K3 surfaces of Picard rank

 \begin{alg} Let $\Lc_n$ be the list of lattices obtained in Algorithm \ref{alg:lista} and choose $L\in \Lc_n$.
 Pick a divisor $\beta>1$ of $\det(L)$, and search for nef primitive divisors $E\in \NS(X)$ with $E^2=0$ and $FE=\beta$, as explained in Corollary \ref{cor:alg}.
 For all such divisors, we search for sections $[x,y,z]$ with ``sufficiently small'' $y,z$.
 As soon as we find such a divisor with a section, we stop the algorithm and we remove $L$ from $\Lc_n$. \end{alg}

 Now we are ready to run the two algorithms \ref{alg:lista}, \ref{alg:ell}, obtaining the following:

-\begin{teo} The candidate N\'eron-Severi lattices of K3 surfaces $X$ of Picard rank $4\le \rho(X) \le 10$ and zero entropy are of the form $U\oplus L$, where $L$ is isomorphic to one of the following $22$ lattices sorted by rank:
+\begin{teo} The candidate N\'eron-Severi lattices of K3 surfaces $X$ of Picard rank $\rho(X) \le 10$ admitting an elliptic fibration with only irreducible fibers and zero entropy are of the form $U\oplus L$, where $L$ is isomorphic to one of the following $32$ lattices sorted by rank:

-In particular, if a K3 surface of Picard rank $8 \le \rho(X) \le 10$ admits an elliptic fibration of maximal rank, then it has positive entropy. \end{teo}